OlenaMan/Data_Science_Portfolio/README.md

 ## Contact

-If you'd like to connect, collaborate, or discuss any project here:
+If you'd like to connect, collaborate, or discuss any project or job opportunity here:

 Olena Manziuk
 lenamanziuk@gmail.com

 GitHub: this portfolio

 LinkedIn: linkedin.com/in/olenamanziuk